dotnet/machinelearning/docs/code/MlNetCookBook.md

     public float Target { get; set;}
 }

-// Create a new context for ML.NET operations.
-It can be used for exception tracking and logging,
-// as a catalog of available operations and as the source of randomness. var mlContext = new MLContext();

-// Read the data into a data view. var data = mlContext.Data.ReadFromTextFile<AdultData>(dataPath,
+// Read the data into a data view. var trainData = mlContext.Data.ReadFromTextFile<AdultData>(trainDataPath,
                 // First line of the file is a header, not a data row.
+                hasHeader: true,
+                // Default separator is tab, but we need a semicolon.
-    separatorChar: ','
+                separatorChar: ';'
 );

 ```

 ## How do I debug my experiment or preview my pipeline?

-Most ML.NET operations are 'lazy': they are not actually processing data, they just validate that the operation is possible, and then defer execution until the output data is actually requested.
+Most ML.NET data operations are 'lazy': when declared, the operators do not immediately process data, but rather validate that the operation is possible.
+Execution is deferred until the output data is actually requested.
+This means that a schema mismatch will throw at declaration time, but a data error will not throw until execution time.
-This provides good efficiency, but makes it hard to step through and debug the experiment.
+Lazy computation is a trick from database systems that allows for performance optimization in evaluating pipelines, but does make it more difficult to step through and debug an experiment.

 In order to improve debug-ability, we have added a `Preview()` extension method to all data views, transformers, estimators and readers: